-Industry A (Craft) Industry B (Fashion) KM Enablers Culture Owner manages almost all activities.
-Family business with assist by several employees.
+Industry A (Craft) Indu stry B (Fashion) KM Culture Owner manages almos st all Famil ly business with assist by

+Enablers activities. several employees.
 People Two assistants help in administration and marketing.
 Motivated workers will stay longer in the organization.
-Technology Craft making process and marketing are mostly manual.
+Technology Craft making process and marketingare mostly manual.
 Social media is used for advertising and marketing.
 Several information, such as pattern, color, design, are kept digitally.
 Social media and website are used for marketing purposes, besides the workshop.
-KM processes Knowledge Identification Only owner identifies the knowledge.
-Ownerdecidesmostofknowledgeidentificationbutopenfordiscussionwithemployees/workers Knowledge Storage Non digital storage is still required to have some precise information, such as color and material.
+Knowledge Identification Only owner identifies the knowledge.
+Owner decides most of knowledge identification but open for discussion with employees/workers KM processes Knowledge Storage Non digital storage is still required to have some precise information, such as color and material.
 Most information is kept in hardcopy form by the owner.
 The daughter of the owner is trying to store the knowledge in digital form.
 Knowledge Sharing Owner gives information to the leaders located in different areas.
 The leaders then share the information to all workers.
 More experienced workers will share the knowledge to new workers.
 In addition, the workers get several trainings from local government.
 Knowledge Application Workers apply the knowledge based on leaders' instruction.
 Workers will apply the knowledge according to the procedure given by the owner.
+Performance Quality First quality control(QC) is conducted by the leaders.
+If it is passed, the product will be sent to the owner.
+The owner then conducts second QC before sell the products.
+Selection of good and consistent materials is important to get good and consistent qualified products.
+Innovation Owner is responsible for the innovation.
+Most of the innovation is in design and color selection.
+Most of the innovation are done by the owner.
+Sometimes some feedbacksare accepted from workers.